madef/vim/README.md

 VIM
 ========

-Minimal configuration of Vim with the next plugin
+Configuration of Vim with the next plugins:

   - vim-pathogen: plugin's management
   - lusty-explorer: file explorer